|Use VQLOG.KEY file to register the program|

 For your information, here you have the layout of a typical

-folder of VQLog, with the key file properly placed.
+folder of VQLog, in Windows 7, with the key file properly placed.

 When checking the contents of the folder I strongly suggest you